intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 for each encountered symbolic ID of a specialization constant.
 Those IDs are used to identify the specialization constants at SPIR-V level.

-As noted above one symbolic ID can several numeric IDs assigned to it - such 1:N mapping comes from the fact that at SPIR-V level, composite specialization constants don't have dedicated IDs and they are being identified and specialized through their scalar leafs and corresponding numeric IDs.
+As noted above one symbolic ID can have several numeric IDs assigned to it - such 1:N mapping comes from the fact that at SPIR-V level, composite specialization constants don't have dedicated IDs and they are being identified and specialized through their scalar leafs and corresponding numeric IDs.

 For example, the following code:
 ```